icooper/iandoesracing/the-vehicle.md

 longTitle: About Ian's Bike
 ---

+_The bike is for sale.
+[Check out this post on ADVrider.com for more information.](https://advrider.com/f/threads/1369579/)_

 ![the bike](/assets/img/vinyldone-side.jpg "the bike")

-I'll be riding a 2009 KTM 505 XC-F for the 2019 Sandblast Rally.
-This bike has been modified with a frame-mounted nav tower and fairing that was originally made by [@motominded](https://www.instagram.com/motominded/) for [Neduro's 2012 Dakar entry](https://advrider.com/f/threads/707131/).
-Before I purchased the bike, it had also been raced by Ned in the [2013 Touareg Rally](https://advrider.com/f/threads/862074/) and the 2013 [Baja Rally](https://www.bajarallymoto.com/), so if I don't make it to the finish, it's not because of the bike!
+I rode a 2009 KTM 505 XC-F for the 2019 Sandblast Rally.
+This bike was modified with a frame-mounted nav tower and fairing that was originally made by [@motominded](https://www.instagram.com/motominded/) for [Neduro's 2012 Dakar entry](https://advrider.com/f/threads/707131/).
+Before I purchased the bike, it had also been raced by Ned in the [2013 Touareg Rally](https://advrider.com/f/threads/862074/) and the 2013 [Baja Rally](https://www.bajarallymoto.com/), so if I didn't make it to the finish, it wasn't because of the bike!

 ![neduro to dakar 2012](/assets/img/nedurotodakar.jpg "neduro to dakar 2012")

-## Bike Prep
+## 2019 Sandblast Rally Bike Prep

 * [Getting Legal]({% link _posts/2018-12-31-getting-legal.md %}): inspection, insurance, and state registration
 * [Bringing It Home]({% link _posts/2019-01-03-bringing-it-home.md %}): dead battery woes